 Children and Young People's Counselling Service

 We can offer up to six counselling sessions for young people aged 11-19.
 These sessions can help a young person gain understanding and develop strategies to help them feel better.
-For primary school aged children, we can offer the child six sessions with a counsellor, or if more appropriate, we can offer parents six weekly sessions with advice on practical, easy to use strategies to support your child.
-We have also extended our service to include bereavement counselling for those aged 4-19 who have been bereaved as a result of the Coronavirus.
+For primary school-aged children, we can offer the child six sessions with a counsellor, or if more appropriate, we can offer parents six weekly sessions with advice on practical, easy to use strategies to support your child.

 These sessions can be offered via video link, phone or in person.
 If you wish to access this support or find out more please complete our online referral form or call 0800 0113 474.

 Supporting a child at home